linzha0/Reciprocal-Velocity-Obstacle/README.md

 # Reciprocal-Velocity-Obstacle

-This algorithm a part work of Intelligent Structures and Control Laboratory, UNLV.
+This implementation of RVO is a part work of Intelligent Structures and Control Laboratory, UNLV.

-This research studied in order to implemented algorithm to avoiad movig obstacles for UAV in the future.
+This research studied in order to implemented algorithm to avoiad moving obstacles for UAV in the future.